ConnorJarvis/PlexDiscordStreamBot/README.md

 A couple of assumptions are made that may need to be changed to work on different systems and these are:
 - Your Plex movie Library is named  `Movies`
-- the ffmpeg process is located at `/root/bin/ffmpeg`
 - No other `ffmpeg` processes are running on the same system

 Theoretically all you need to do to get started as far as I know: